Société de l'assurance automobile du Québec

 Jackets and pants

-• be well adjusted
+• be properly adjusted to your size

 Gloves

-They should also:
+They must also:

 • have adjustable wrist straps